 The Indians divided up the sweetened pieces of cooked agave between themselves and soon went on their way.
 One of the Indians left his share of the cooked agave in the cave only to return a few days later.
 When he returned to pick up the agave a magical transformation had taken place.
 The cooked agave sugars were starting to ferment into alcohol.
 Drinking the fermented agave juice gave him a mild buzz and a new industry was born.

-Final Thoughts: The Best Things To Do In Tequila Jalisco
+Final Thoughts On The Best Things To Do In Tequila Jalisco

 I hope you have an amazing time in Tequila and get a chance to see some more of the valley.
 There is a lot of authentic Mexican culture mixed in with a lot of tourist traps.
 Coming up with a plan ahead of time will help you steer clear of the bad margaritas so that you can focus on the good stuff.

 While the big-name distilleries have created world-class tourist products, some of the smaller distilleries are making excellent tequila the old-fashioned way.
 This is where tequila comes from and you can’t find many of these tequilas in the international marketplace.
 Make it a point to try some of the smaller brands that you can’t find back home.
 Those are the bottles that make the best gifts for your friends.